shiva991/sample/README.md

 # sample
 this is sample repo

 this is for demo purpose

+## change is done in windows